 Individual applications may be made by any regular members of the Faculty.
 Additionally, departmental and interdepartmental applications will be accepted, from individuals or groups.

-Applications must be received in the Office of the Dean of the Faculty by November 15 or March 30.
-SIX copies of the application are required.
+Applications must be sent as an electronic file to Emily Jacobson in the Office of the Dean of the Faculty by November 9 or April 1.

 Amount of Award

 Grants ranging from $500 to $10,000 may be requested.
 For those projects receiving awards, the size of the award may differ from the amount requested in light of other demands on available funds and the project's requirements as evaluated in the review process.

 Each proposal should describe how it will support the introduction of environmental science into the curriculum.
 Except for those requesting the summer stipend only, each proposal should include a detailed budget, including the reasons for the funds requested.
 Those requesting a summer stipend for development of a new course must include a detailed plan of what their project includes, its aims, previous work in the field, procedures, and the resulting rationale expected to be developed.
 To indicate that applicants have developed their proposals in consultation with their departments, the Department Chair should counter-sign the proposal.